 I was in bad shape when we got there, and after convincing the staff to let me through, I got into the stall and realized there was no toilet paper.
 I was such a mess that I just used my underpants to clean up and left.
 It was a disaster but it ended up being our most memorable night in Berlin 🙂 .

-My number 1 tip for anyone traveling solo needs to be common sense
+My number 1 tip for anyone travelling solo needs to be common sense

 And that is something that wasn’t always there for me.
 From putting myself in sketchy situations like that one time when I almost got raped while hitch-hiking in an isolated area of the Turkish Cappadocia to when I had a very close call getting involved in a bus accident in the French Alps.

-Luckily, the possibility of something going wrong is very low and the chances of you having a blast while traveling the world, endless.
+Luckily, the possibility of something going wrong is very low and the chances of you having a blast while travelling the world, endless.

 Checking the time difference